 Johnson's body "was in a state of moderate decomposition" and the woman had been dead for about two days, Medical Examiner Karl Williams said in a written statement.

 Johnson's hands and feet were bound by duct tape.
 The cause of death remains undetermined, Williams said.

-Drugs were found at the apartment, and authorities are awaiting toxicology results to determine whether she was sedated, Williams said.
-It's unclear whether Johnson was alive when her infant was taken, he added.
+Drugs were found at the scene, and authorities are awaiting toxicology results to determine whether the woman was sedated, he said.
+It's unclear whether the woman was alive when the infant was taken, he added.

-According to the complaint, Curry-Demus said Tina showed up with her newborn wrapped in a towel and left.
+On Wednesday, Curry-Demus said, Tina showed up with her newborn wrapped in a towel and left.
 Curry-Demus said she called medics because the baby was still "dirty from birth," the complaint said.

 The baby is in good condition, a hospital spokeswoman said, and will be released to child welfare workers when he is ready.